Robert L. Johnson

 Johnson moved to Missouri in February 2013 utilizing probation’s Interstate Compact transfer process.
 A month later he was placed on an electronic monitoring system after he went into an adult store to purchase massage oils.
 A year later, Johnson violated his probation after a drug test came back positive for alcohol.

 After Johnson’s most recent “blatant disregard for the requirements of supervision” paired with his history, Jenkins concludes in his report that Johnson is “a danger to the community”.
-Jenkins recommends that Johnson be returned to Connecticut to “deal with his failure to comply”.
+Jenkins recommends that Johnson is returned to Connecticut to “deal with his failure to comply”.

 Johnson was arrested in July and is out on $100,000 bond.
 He is scheduled to be back in court on January 26, 2016.